Tales from the Public Domain

 "Tales from the Public Domain" is the fourteenth episode of the thirteenth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on March 17, 2002.
-It is the third trilogy episode of the series, which had become annual since the twelfth season's "Simpsons Tall Tales", consisting of three self-contained segments that are based on historical stories.
-The first segment, "D'oh, Brother Where Art Thou?" (or "(Annoyed Grunt), Brother Where Art Thou?"), puts Homer Simpson in the role of Odysseus in the ancient Greek epic poem the Odyssey.
+In this trilogy episode, the first segment, "D'oh, Brother Where Art Thou?" (or "(Annoyed Grunt), Brother Where Art Thou?"), puts Homer Simpson in the role of Odysseus in the ancient Greek epic poem the Odyssey.
 The second segment, "Hot Child in the City", tells the story of Joan of Arc, and the third and final segment, "Do the Bard, Man", lampoons William Shakespeare's tragedy Hamlet.

-The episode was written by Andrew Kreisberg, Josh Lieb and Matt Warburton, and Mike B. Anderson served as the director.
+This episode was written by Andrew Kreisberg, Josh Lieb and Matt Warburton, and Mike B. Anderson served as the director.
 Show runner and executive producer Al Jean stated that the episode was "very fun for the writers" to do because it "allow[ed] them to parody great works of literature."
 On the other hand, Anderson stated that the episode was "much harder" to direct than others because, like with Treehouse of Horror episodes, the animators had to make as many character designs for one act as they would for one normal episode.

 In its original American broadcast, the episode was seen by more than 4% of the population between ages 18 and 49.
 Following its release on DVD and Blu-ray the episode received mixed reviews from critics.

 Plot

-Homer is told that he has an overdue book from the library, which he checked out when Bart was a baby.
+Homer is told that he has an overdue book from the library which he checked out when Bart was a baby.
 He says that he had intended to read to Bart every day, but various things had gotten in his way.
 Before he returns it, he reads from the book, telling three stories.